Clustel/Mocon2040/README.md

 <img width="546" height="705" alt="image" src="https://github.com/user-attachments/assets/a1792d49-4fde-4468-a082-b26dd5f08f0d" />

-  It can be ordered through JLCPCB or any other pcb maker by uploading the zipped Prod Folder inside the RP2040 Devboard folder
+It can be ordered through JLCPCB or any other pcb maker by uploading the zipped Prod Folder.
+All the kiCAD failes have also been uploaded so that you can modify and change features if you wish to.